Intervention

 People often use substances to relax, unwind, or otherwise enjoy themselves, and this presents a danger when hazardous and illegal substances are used.
 But more and more people every day are developing a substance abuse disorder with any number of legal substances as well.

-While not always obvious, there are some things that you can remember that may help you identify when someone you know or love may have developed or may be developing, a substance abuse disorder.
+While not always obvious, there are some things that can help you identify when someone you know or love might be dealing with different types of substance abuse disorders.

-What Are the Different Types of Substance Abuse?
+What Are the Different Types of Substance Abuse Disorders?

-There are many types of substance abuse in the US.
-There are as many types as there are potentially abused substances.
-While some are the well-known illegal and sometimes sinister substances we all learn about in school, many commonly abused substances are sold in regular stores.
+There are many types of substance abuse in the United States, ranging from the well-known illegal substances we all learn about in school, to many commonly abused substances sold in regular stores.

 Some of the most common substances that lead to addiction include:

 • Alcohol – This is one of the most common of all substance abuse disorders.
 Despite being legal, it has a high potential for abuse.
 Alcohol abuse can result in an increased risk of several serious health issues, such as brain damage, liver damage, heart disease, and hypertension.
-Abuse can also lead to serious health issues related to withdrawal and behavior while intoxicated.
+Alcohol use disorder can also lead to serious health issues related to withdrawal and behavior while intoxicated.

 • Cannabis – Found in many legal medicinal and recreational markets across the country, cannabis is largely becoming as accepted as alcohol and tobacco.
 Cannabis abuse can lead to loss of motivation and changes in perception and cognition.